Sandrineavida/ISCC-Notes/Readme.md

 ### 2.2 **Evidence Mapping (EM)**:

-These extracted features are transformed into mass functions using the Evidential Neural Network (ENN) module.
+These extracted features are transformed into mass functions using the Evidential Neural Network (ENN) as the EM module.

 ![alt text](ENN.jpg)